 In Europe alone, around 1.5 million European households are timeshare owners, more than a third of which are from the UK and Ireland, with the largest number of resorts in Spain.

-Property, Real Estate and Fractional Ownerships have changed enormously in the last 20 years and in the last year alone, the Viking Group and Legal Exits has successfully assisted over 1000 multinational clients in relinquishing ownerships and claiming compensation.
+Property, Real Estate and Fractional Ownerships have changed enormously in the last 20 years and in the last year alone, Legal Exits has successfully assisted over 1000 multinational clients in relinquishing ownerships and claiming compensation.

 The whole timeshare compensation process can be complicated and lengthy.